opentrng/ptrng/hardware/README.md

 ![COSO testbench waves](../images/cosowaves.png)

-# Compile entropy sources on FPGA
+# Compile for FPGA

+The provided VHDL is target agnostic (it can also be synthetized for ASIC) at the exception of the ring.vhd that describes a configuatble ring-oscillator.
+For ASIC

 ## FPGA targets

 ## Synthetize, place route and program device

+# OpenTitan compatibility